ldamon/lydia-blog/content/blog/surrealism-in-fashion/surrealism-in-fashion.md

 {% image "./puppy-clip.png", "dog-shaped hair clip" %}

 Am I losing it, or am I the coolest girl ever?
 That's up to you maybe.
-But I am telling myself it's all part of Surrealism in fashion, a major trend of the moment.
+But I am telling myself it's all part of surrealism in fashion, a major trend of the moment.

+It's even happening to my daughter, who picked up this bucket hat at the zoo (tiger, top left):
+{% image "./tiger-hat.png", "orange tiger bucket hat" %}

-For example, see [Schiaparelli and Surrealism](https://artsandculture.google.com/story/schiaparelli-and-surrealism-victoria-and-albert-museum/yQXRabXbe04rJw?hl=en).
+For more on surrealism in fashion, see [Schiaparelli and Surrealism](https://artsandculture.google.com/story/schiaparelli-and-surrealism-victoria-and-albert-museum/yQXRabXbe04rJw?hl=en).
 Pieces below are from the latest collections by Artistic Director [Daniel Roseberry](https://www.schiaparelli.com/en/21-place-vendome/daniel-roseberry/):

 {% image "./schiap-octopus.png", "Schiaparelli octopus jewelry" %}
 {% image "./schiap-snake.png", "Schiaparelli snake jewelry" %}